Behavioural Decision-Making Perspective in Business and Public Policy

-- Module 2: Deeper into behavioral insights
+- Module 2: Deeper into behavioural insights

-- Module 4: Behavioral insights into action
+- Module 4: Behavioural insights into action

-- Module 5: Applying behavioral perspective
+- Module 5: Applying behavioural perspective

 You can reach the instructor and your fellow students through the Q&A discussion board on Canvas.
 You can use the Canvas Inbox or email messages.
 The instructor gives feedback on the Canvas learning platform.